devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Push images.md

 - HOST: The optional registry hostname where the image is located.
 If no host is specified, Docker's public registry at docker.io is used by default
 - PORT_NUMBER: The registry port number if a hostname is provided
 - PATH: The path of the image, consisting of slash-separated components.
-NAMESPACE or organization's name/]REPOSITORY.
+- NAMESPACE or Registry or organization's name/]REPOSITORY.
 If no namespace is specified, library is used, which is the namespace for Docker Official Images

 ``````sh
 [registry host]:[registry port]/[repository name]:[tag name]